sivaramambikasaran/CUR_Lowrank/README.md

 CUR_Lowrank
 ===========

-Low rank based on CUR
+Low rank factorization of a matrix based on CUR decomposition.
+More details will be added soon.